-Food Program
+School Food Program

 Information on the school food program can be located in the Org-Wide Policies at the end of this handbook.

+Families may pack a healthy breakfast/lunch from home.
 We do NOT allow our students to bring chips, candy, or anything with high fructose corn syrup or any beverage other than water.
-If these items are brought to campus, they may be confiscated.
+If these items are brought to campus they will be confiscated.
+We do NOT allow food delivery services or fast food items on campus.

 We also encourage families to use reusable soft lunch bags instead of paper ones or lunch boxes.
 Each lunch container must be clearly marked with the student's name.
 Please do not send coolers to school as we do not have the room to store coolers.
 Glass containers are prohibited on school grounds for safety reasons.
 Please do your best to send lunch to school with your student if they are bringing a packed lunch from home.
 In the event that you must drop lunch off during school hours, please bring it to the main office prior to the students lunch period.